 What do you need: large beach ball

-How to play: If you prefer a fun outdoor activity for 15 month old, get a large beach ball and head to some grassy place.
+How to play: If you prefer a fun outdoor activity for your 15-month-old, get a large beach ball and head to some grassy place.
 Roll the ball and your toddler would love to chase it.
 She may throw the ball and watch where it falls.
 If there is a gentle slope, toss the ball up the hill and teach the toddler to catch it.
 She may not catch it perfectly, but will have a great time!

 4. Fun Scarf Dance